Depression and the benefits of CBD oil

 Environmental factors - living near people with harmful addictions (alcohol, drugs, gambling), caring for a relative with a disability, a toxic environment (at home, school or work) and similar circumstances can promote depression emergence.

-Use of psychoactive substances - about 30% of persons addicted to psychoactive substances (alcohol, drugs, etc.)), is depressed.
+Use of psychoactive substances - about 30% of persons addicted to psychoactive substances (alcohol, drugs, etc.)), are depressed.

 Chronic diseases - such as arthritis, asthma, glaucoma, oncological diseases, diabetes, heart diseases, nervous system disorders, etc., can cause depression